DHSC (football club)

-DHSC is a football club in the Ondiep district of Utrecht, Netherlands.
-The club plays in the 2022-23 Vierde Divisie.
+DOS Holland Stichtse Boys Combinatie, commonly known as DHSC, was a Dutch association football club based in the Ondiep district of Utrecht.
+The team last competed in the Vierde Divisie, the fifth tier of the Dutch football league system, and played its home matches at Sportpark Wesley Sneijder.

 History

 VV DOS (1901–2004)

 Voetbalvereniging Door Oefening Sterk, in short VV DOS, was established in 1901.
 The club won the national championship in 1958.
 In 1970 its professional branch merged with Velox and USV Elinkwijk to form FC Utrecht.
 The amateur section continued until 2004 when it merged with USV Holland to form DHC '04.

 USV Holland (1917–2004)

 USV Holland, short for Utrechtse Sportvereniging Holland, was founded on 3 December 1917.
-They played at the Sportpark Thorbecke, Utrecht.
+It played at the Sportpark Thorbecke, Utrecht.
 From 1992 to 2000 the club played in the Hoofdklasse, at that time the highest amateur league.
 In 1993 and 1995 it became Sunday amateur champions.

 Its last year in the Hoofdklasse started a period of "free fall".
-USV Holland relegated 4 seasons in a row to end up in the Vierde Klasse.
+USV Holland relegated four consecutive seasons to end in the Vierde Klasse.